 Wishnick & Associates, LLC is a natural outgrowth of Amy’s broad-based business experience in government, nonprofit, and the private sector.
 Throughout her career, Amy has honed her skills at the National Endowment for the Humanities, an international law firm, and a boutique executive search firm.
 She is an astute listener and strategic thinker, asking the right questions to help clients uncover valuable opportunities to advance organizational capacity.
 Her clients include arts, education, human services and religious organizations, and foundations.

 Amy is the immediate past president of the Association of Consultants to Nonprofits in addition to numerous other volunteer activities.
-She has presented workshops for the Axelson Center and was a presenter in this year’s Axelson Center Aspiring CEO Webinar Series.
+She has presented workshops for the Axelson Center and serves as a member of the Advisory Board.

 Applications are due May 16!
 Download an application